- Understanding Your Bill

 Statements show all recent activity, which may include:

 The following will appear as a credit on a student's billing statement:

 Financial aid listed as estimated, or any award that requires completion of a promissory note, additional paperwork, or award funds to be received from an outside source, will appear as pending credits on the student bill until award funding or payment is received.
 If financial aid exceeds billed charges, a credit balance will appear on the student account statement.

-A refund will be processed after funds are received, typically after the fourth week of classes each semester.
-If any anticipated financial aid item remains unpaid to the College, the student will be responsible for the balance.
+A refund will be processed after funds are received, usually after the fourth week of classes each semester.
+If any anticipated financial aid item remains unpaid to the College, the student will be ultimately responsible for the balance.

 If you file a medical insurance waiver, the waiver will appear as a credit.

 - Payment Policies: Deadlines, and Late Fees & Penalties